IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 | Json| `outputSchema = CommonSchema.Json` | ```tuple<rstring jsonString>``` |
 | StreamsSchema | `outputSchema = 'tuple<int64 intAttribute, rstring strAttribute>'` | ```tuple<int64 intAttribute, rstring strAttribute>``` |

-So far in this *development guide*, we don't use schemas explicitly.
+So far, schemas are not used explicitly in this guide.
 But in a large application it is good design to define structured schema(s).

 And in certain cases, you must have a schema different than `CommonSchema.Python`: